zaynadev/escrow-hardhat/readme.md

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Back-End

+Run the back-end application with this commant `node server/index.js` from the root project